EnriqueSLeeK/GNL/README.md

 Second project from the 42 school

-This project aims to create a function with similar _behaviour_ to the getline() from C library function
+This project aims to create a function that takes a line terminated with a newline (\n) from a fd

 ## Objectives:
 - Unix logic